 The Creators Update v1703 introduced a number of additions and improvements (too many to list here) but should make Windows 10 easier to use.
 The Registry Editor now has an address bar, letting you copy and paste a registry entry address and jump straight to to area of interest, rather than having to search for it or navigate through the register, a lengthy business.
 There is some evidence that "blue light" can disrupt sleep patterns, keeping you awake at night.
 MS have now added a "Night Light" mode to reduce screen glare and fiddly settings on some monitors.
 Go to Settings, System, Display and click the "Night Light Settings" link.

-The latest update for Windows 10 will start to roll out from 17th October 2017.
-The is the Fall Creators update version number 1709.
+The latest update for Windows 10 was in October 2017.
+This is the Fall Creators Update version number 1709.
 The Settings App in this version is now divided into 13 different sections.
 Microsoft have now added a ransomware blocker to Windows Defender, its built-in antivirus tool, but it needs to be switched on.
 To do so, right click the Windows Defender (shield) in the notification area, then click Open.
 Next click 'Virus & threat protection, 'Virus & threat protection settings', then switch on the slider under 'Controlled folder accesss'.
 It can be safely run alongside your existing AV program.
+The next major update to Windows 10 code named Redstone 4 version 1803 will be rolled out from March 2018.

 Microsoft Office add-ins.